mklindtner/kotlin-features/OperatorOverloading.md

 To overload an operator we must use a member or extension function.

+### Extension Function
+Are resolved statically for a class afterwards.
+Meaning that behavior is not added to the class but simply added dot-notation to the class, this means that a reference will not influence the original behavior should we choose to override.
+//show example

+### member function
+normally added behavior to the class.

 ## Unary operators
-unary is operators who performs a single operation.
+unary is operators who performs a single operation they can be used to define singular behavior within a class.

 ### notOperator()
 how NOT to do it (huehue)